program3939/WLANjumper/README.md

 # WLAN Jumper (Beta)

 An open-source Windows tool that ensures you always stay connected.
-It automatically switches to the strongest authorized Wi-Fi if your connection drops or latency becomes unusable.
+It automatically switches to the strongest authorized **Wi-Fi** network if your connection drops or latency becomes unusable.

 ## Features
 - **Smart Monitoring:** Checks your connection every second via Google DNS (8.8.8.8).